 The incision is made at the crease of the eye to make the scar completely imperceptible.

 Most often, patients have upper eyelid surgery when they experience a problem with heavy, drooping eyelids.
-This sensation is linked to excess skin sometimes associated with pockets of fat that increase the weight on the eye and make makeup difficult in women.
+This sensation is linked to excess skin sometimes associated with pockets of fat that increase the weight on the eye and make makeup difficult for women.

-Aging of the face diminishes the support of delicate eyelid structures.
+The aging of the face diminishes the support of delicate eyelid structures.
 This results in herniated eyelid fat and sagging skin of the lower eyelids.
 Excision of the excess skin and fat is commonly performed as part of a lower eyelid rejuvenation surgery.

 What is the lower eyelid?

 The lower eyelid refers to a movable skin membrane that covers the lower half of the ocular globe.
 The lower eyelid maintains contact with the surface of the eye at all times.
-The coordinated movements of the upper and lower eyelids help maintain proper hydration of the cornea, cleanse its surface, protect it from trauma, and controls the intensity of light passing to the retina.
+The coordinated movements of the upper and lower eyelids help maintain proper hydration of the cornea, cleanse its surface, protect it from trauma, and control the intensity of light passing to the retina.